 Here is a short video clip at our stop.

 Arrvind and Neil arrived a little after the rest of us.
 We started off again.
 It was warm again.
 The gradient steepened once more.
 We could see another shelter up ahead, arriving there 50 minutes after our previous stop.
 There is a sad story behind the construction of this shelter.
 This is the Amiri shelter at around 3,480m.
-It was constructed by the family of a young climber who had died of exposure near this point.
+A family of a young climber who had died of exposure near this point had organised its construction.